 Windsurfing is easy.
 The best way to learn how to sail properly is in a windsurfing school.
-If you're far away, try it by yourself, but never alone and in stormy waters.
+If you're far away, try it by yourself, but never alone or in stormy waters.

 In order to progress through the flat waters, you must quickly learn the points of sail or, in other words, the board's course in relation to the wind direction.

-Close Hauled: sailing as close to the wind as possible (an angle of around 45 degrees).
+- Close Hauled: sailing as close to the wind as possible (an angle of around 45 degrees).
 You "zig zag" to make progress upwind.
-The turn between this "zig zags" is called "tacking".
+The turn between these "zig-zags" is called "tacking";

-Beam Reach: sailing across the wind.
+- Beam Reach: sailing across the wind.
 Point at where you want to sail fast.
-The sail works providing huge amounts of lift, driving you faster.
+The sail works by providing huge amounts of lift, driving you faster;